-While preparing for the interview with Strawson, I realized why I was drawn to this aspect of his work: I recognized myself as rather “episodic” and the problem is that I wish I was more “diachronic” person – in other words, I want my life to feel like a coherent whole, but it doesn't, at least not as much as I'd like.
+While preparing for the interview with Strawson, I realized why I was drawn to this aspect of his work: I recognized myself as being a rather “episodic” person who wishes to be more “diachronic” – in other words, my life doesn't feel as coherent and singular as I would like it to be.
 At one point during the interview, Strawson offered a personal example to which I immediately related; he said: “I remember when I visited Petra in 1972.
 I remember the scenes, the visuals… But I’m not there.
 I’m just the camera.”
 This was eerily similar to how I feel about many different moments in my past.
-For instance, I perfectly remember the time I worked as a flight attendant in my early twenties: going to the staff quarters of the Charles de Gaulle airport in Paris, prepping for flights, working on board planes, visiting new places, etc. But when I think of all this, I wasn’t there.
+For instance, I perfectly remember the time I worked as a flight attendant in my early twenties: going to the staff quarters of the Charles de Gaulle airport in Paris, prepping for flights, working on board planes, visiting new countries, etc. But when I think of all this, I wasn’t there.
 I have a good “objective” memory of these things - in the sense of factual, autobiographical - but I have little “subjective” memory of them.
 It is as though they have all become “void” snapshots; in fact, the actual pictures which I took on these trips have become the first things that come to mind when I think of these memories.
 Perhaps most people feel the same, I’m not sure.
 All I know this is something that bothers me, whereas Strawson doesn’t seem to mind.
 And I wanted to know why.

 In June 2014, I was also fortunate enough to visit Petra and this is an experience to which I am still very connected, cognitively speaking.
 When I think of it, I was definitely there.
 It feels mine, still.
 And so the important question for me to sort out is whether the strength of my cognitive connection to past experiences is a function of time; in other words, is it just a matter of time before my trip to Petra feels, to future me, like an experience enjoyed by a different past me?
 Or is there something else which could account for the disconnect?

 Going forward, I believe the key to keeping the connection with the past is twofold: first, relationships.
 The only source of cognitive connection I still have with the episodes of my life which I feel removed from is through family and friends, because they act as external anchors that lock you into your continuing self and provide a thread to connect the beads.
 And secondly, having more “objective” consistency to life, and this can only happen when you have found “your path,” in other words when what you are doing is coherent with your long-term ambition for becoming who you want to be.
 This supposes you know who you want to become, which can itself be a long, meandering stumble.
-Today, I believe I have now found the path which is right for me –I have the strong impression that my “current life" started when I decided to make my film, in January 2014, and I hope that if I succeed in this path, I will continue with this same narrative stream and be able to remain strongly connected, cognitively, with everything that has happened since it started.
-What I hope to do, in time, is to be at peace with my past lives and find a way to reclaim them for my present self – and to do this, perhaps I need to accept that they are all necessary building blocks for who I am and will ultimately become.
+Today, I believe I have now found the path which is right for me.